ansasaki/to-do-exercise/README.md

 Your submission will be evaluated based on the following criteria:

 1. Correctness and completeness of the implementation.
-Does the password generator work correctly and meet all of the functional and technical requirements?
+Does the to-do list work correctly and meet all of the requirements?

 2. Code quality and organization.
 Is the code well-structured, easy to read and understand, and free of unnecessary complexity?